 Pricing will depend on factors such as your age and the level of coverage the policy will pay out if you need to use it.

 To give you an idea, the American Association for Long-term Care Insurance finds that a couple who opt for the best available option, both age 55, will pay an annual premium of $3,050 combined.
 For a couple both age 60, the premium would rise to $3,400 per year.5

-A typical LTCI policy will pay a predetermined amount for each service — for instance, $100 a day for nursing home care.
+A typical, traditional LTCI policy will pay a predetermined amount for each service — for instance, $100 a day for nursing home care.
 There generally will be a limit to the benefits you receive, either based on a number of years or a dollar amount.
-A plan that offers pooled benefits — meaning it covers more than one type of long-term care service — will set a total dollar amount for the various services you receive.
+A plan that offers pooled benefits (meaning it covers more than one type of long-term care service) will set a total dollar amount for the various services you receive.

-However, new types of LTCI policies are gaining in popularity, extending beyond the traditional “use it or lose it” type, many of which have experienced premium increases.
+New types of LTCI policies are growing in popularity, extending beyond the traditional “use it or lose it” type, many of which have experienced premium increases.

 One alternative is hybrid life and long-term care insurance.
-This type of policy combines long-term care insurance with permanent life insurance and provides more options2:
+This type of policy combines long-term care insurance with permanent life insurance and provides more options:

 Another alternative is a universal life insurance policy with a LTCI rider.
-This option is appealing if you’re interested in a meaningful death benefit for beneficiaries in the event LTCI isn’t needed.
+This option might be right for you if you’re interested in a meaningful death benefit for your beneficiaries in the event LTCI isn’t needed.